-Africa Energy Corp. ("Africa Energy", or the "Company") is pleased to advise you that the Annual General and Special Meeting (the "Meeting") of the shareholders of Africa Energy will be held Thursday, June 22, 2023 at 9:00 am (Pacific time) at Suite 2000, 885 West Georgia Street, Vancouver, British Columbia, V6C 3E8 for the following purposes:
+Africa Energy Corp. ("Africa Energy", or the "Company") is pleased to advise you that the Annual General and Special Meeting (the "Meeting") of the shareholders of Africa Energy will be held Thursday, June 20, 2024, at 9:00 am (Pacific time) at Suite 2500, 666 Burrard Street, Vancouver, British Columbia, V6C 2X8 for the following purposes:

-- 1. To receive the consolidated audited financial statements and accompanying management discussion and analysis of the Company for the year ended December 31, 2022, together with the report of the auditors; - 2.
-To approve the appointment of KPMG LLP as auditors of the Company to hold office until the next Annual General Meeting, at a remuneration to be fixed by the directors of the Company; - 3.
-To approve the Company's incentive stock option plan, as more particularly described in the accompanying Management Information Circular; and - 4.
-To set the number of directors at five (5). - 5.
+- 1. To receive the consolidated audited financial statements and accompanying management discussion and analysis of the Company for the year ended December 31, 2023, together with the report of the auditors; - 2.
+To approve the appointment of MNP LLP as auditors of the Company to hold office until the next Annual General Meeting, at a remuneration to be fixed by the directors of the Company; - 3.
+To approve the Company's incentive stock option plan, including the proposed amendments to the Company's incentive stock option plan, as more particularly described in the accompanying Management Information Circular; - 4.
+To set the number of directors at six (6); and - 5.
 To elect directors to hold office for the ensuing year.